JRPerrenoud/free-genai-bootcamp-2025/lang_portal/frontend-technical-spec.md

     - Wrong Count
 - Word Groups
     - show on a series of pills eg. tags
-    - when group name is clicked it will take us to the group show page
+    - when group name is clicked it will take us to the group show page (i.e. Verbs, Nouns, etc)

 #### Needed API Endpoints
 - GET /api/words/:id